flarum/docs/extend/quick-start.md

 Next, we will make a class with a name that describes what it does, in this case, we will call it `ChangePostContent`.

-Let's tell our `bootstrap.php` about our new class:
+Let's tell our `extend.php` about our new class:

 ```php
 <?php